Rabbid76/graphics-snippets/documentation/normal_parallax_relief.md

 ## Reliefmepping with geometry shader

-Reliefmapping on a prism, which is defined by the contur o the triangle primitive  and the minimum and maximum height of the height map.
+Reliefmapping on a prism, which is defined by the contur o the triangle primitive  and the minimum and maximum height of the heightmap.
 A ray from the view postion to each of the 6 cormers of the prism can be defined.
 The maximum distance for sampling the ray and sarching intersections with the height field, can be limited by 4 planes.
 The first 2 lanes ar given by the minimum and maximum haight of the height field.
 If the ray goes out of this bounds, the sampling can be canceled.
 No intersection with the height field is found and the view ray hits the prism outside of the silhouette of the height field.